 The Audubon Society in Portland holds guided tours of catios in Portland each year.
 It highlights this common ground between bird enthusiasts and cat lovers.
 The Audubon Society loves the idea of catios because they keep cats in designated areas where they can’t kill birds.
 So, they work to inspire people to build their own catios.

 I think the best examples of catification I’ve seen occur when people think about catification as part of the overall design of their home.
-These houses have pathways or ramps build all around the rooms.
+These houses have pathways or ramps built all around the rooms.
 They might have dedicated pathways that allow cats to get from room to room without ever walking on the floor to get there.

 There’s been some really interesting designs where catification is built into the design of the house.
 I’d like to see more of that.
 I don’t think that anyone buys a giant cat tree covered in carpet because they think it’s an interesting design element.
 They buy them because their cats love them.
 But there are lots of opportunities with modern design to make catification a seamless part of the interior.